plengqui/SportidentTinymesh/README.md

 - The Teensy-LC microcontroller also buffers punches if the Tinymesh module should be busy, or if it is waiting for a free timeslot on the frequency.
 It also sends monitoring packets so that the central pc application can allways know all radio units are up and reachable.
 - Two 18650 Lithium cells and a voltage regulator, serving the 3,3V needed by Tinymesh and Teensy-LC.

+## The Gateway

+This is the central part of the system that collects all punches from all controls and forwards them to the competition administration system.
+It also monitors the health and connectivity status of all controls.
+The Gateway is a PC running a Python application.
+A Tinymesh module configured as the gateway of the mesh network is connected to the PC.
+To save time, we have used the Tinymesh Devkit which has a USB connection and appears as a logical COM port in the PC.
+The Python application consists of two parts: a small simple script running as a separate process which just listens to the COM port of the Tinymesh gateway and writes every received packet to a store-and-forward queue.
+This queue is read by the main python application which parses each Tinymesh packet on the queue and handles it.
+Packets that are punch registrations are sent to the competition administration system using the SIRAP protocol.
+The application also has a GUI that shows status and health of each control, and any alarms.

 # Project progress and status